10 Beautiful Towns & Small Cities in France

 When my mom came to visit me in France, I thought a great way to spend the day would be to take a day trip to the Loire Valley, known for its Renaissance castles.
 We booked a tour as my mother prefers planned tours and then we set off to three castles: Chenonceau, Cheverny and Chambord.

-Chenonceau Castle is one of the most famous in France because of its location atop a small river.
+Chenonceau Castle is one of the most famous in the Loire Valley, and France, because of its location atop a small river.
 There’s no need to tell you that the architecture is absolutely stunning and definitely worthy of a visit.
-However the castle also has … Continue reading
+However … Continue reading

 Tags: europe, france, loire valley